cookie10codes/cv/README.md

 - Craft CMS plugin development (collaborated on some plugins in the store and created my own)
 - PHP / Yii2 / Laravel (babysteps)
 - GraphQL / RESTful API integrations (writing extensions on the existing GraphQL calls within Craft CMS as well)
-- Vue (with basic knowledge of Nuxt) / React (it has been a while, but I’m sure I can pick up quickly) / ES6 / Typescript / Storybook / Lottie
+- Vue (with basic knowledge of Nuxt) / React (it has been a while, but I’m sure I can pick up quickly) / ES6 / Typescript / Alpine.js
-- Frontend build systems (Vite / webpack)
+- Twig / HTML / Storybook
 - Sass / PostCSS / Tailwind
+- Lottie / GSAP / CSS3 animations
+- Frontend build systems (Vite / Webpack)
+- Github / Bitbucket
+- Linear / Notion

 - Translating designs from Adobe XD / Figma / Sketch to web
 - Brainstorming and problem solving
 - Write up a technical analysis for a project